-4.1 It is essential that the school develops a Plan of Care for each student who suffers from asthma and that all staff are aware of how to implement it.
-Each plan should be developed in conjunction with the student's parent(s)/caregiver(s) and summarized on the Plan of Care-Alert Form.
+- 4.1 It is essential that the school develops a Plan of Care for each student who suffers from asthma and that all staff are aware of how to implement it.
+Each plan should be developed in conjunction with the student's parent(s)/caregiver(s) and summarized on the Plan of Care-Alert Form. - 4.2 For board operated Before & After school programs, a copy of the Plan of Care must be shared with the Before & After School program Supervisor to review with Before & After school educators and a copy placed in the program administration binder.